 First, let’s look at the table below that shows the Gold-Oil price ratio from 1970 to 1980:

-Second, if we consider that the U.S. average net oil imports were 8 million barrels per day for the 43 year period (1973-2015), that would equate to a staggering 279,500 metric tons of gold:
+Second, if we consider that the U.S. average net oil imports were 8 million barrels per day for 43 years (1973-2015), that would equate to a staggering 279,500 metric tons of gold:

 Yes, that is correct.
-If the United States stayed on the gold standard, it would have had to fork over 279,500 metric tons of gold to pay for its net oil imports during that 43 year period (1973-2015).
+If the United States stayed on the gold standard, it would have had to fork over 279,500 metric tons of gold to pay for its net oil imports during those 43 years (1973-2015).
 This is much more than the 183,500 metric tons of known world gold holdings.
 Matter-a-fact, the U.S. would have needed almost 100,000 metric tons more of gold to pay for its net oil imports.

 This is precisely the reason President Nixon had to abandon the convertibility of the U.S. Dollar into gold.
 While there are more factors to consider in the dropping of the Gold-Dollar Peg in 1971, oil was a leading cause.